gdianov/opium/README.md

             ]
 ]);

-Instance T with new property bar value
+//Instance T with new property bar value

 ```

-> ####You can combine objects as you like without restricting yourself to anything.
+> #### You can combine objects as you like without restricting yourself to anything.
 Try it.